maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 ### Overall Assessment structure

+We want the best of everything!

+We want a ruby monk (and also JS monk!) style markdown interspersed with cool rspec driven examples and challenges.

-Really the assessments will need to have markdown that preceeds and follows the assessment.
+Ruby Monk style assessments/problems will need to have markdown that preceeds and follows the assessment.

 ![](ruby_monk01.png)

+**Lets figure what what that is going to look like**

+Assessment
+  integer: library_id
+  string: name

+Marks
+  integer :library_id
+  string :name
+  text :src

+But then we might want to go to a live terminal session or jsfiddle type demo.

+The all in one page thinkster style will quickly break down

+This will most likely be accomplished with the following Schema

 ### Individual assessment/interactive demo stories